 Alternatively, you can take ferries between the mainland and Sicily from Naples.
 Expect a slightly long, overnight trip if travelling by boat.

 Italian food is not just pizza and pasta.
-Eating out doesn’t have to break the bank either, especially in the south where street food is such a prominent part of the food culture.
+Eating out doesn’t have to break the bank either.
+This is particularly the case in the south where street food is a prominent part of the food culture.

 Here, a meal can be enjoyed for as little as $2.
 In Sicily, be sure to fill up on arancini balls, panino con panelle, and granita.
 In Naples, the street food of choice is the cuoppo or fried/folded pizza (pizza a portafoglio).